Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/montreal-can/index.md

 ## Outcomes
 <!-- Identify 3-5 (anticipated) outcomes.
 What will/has the project achieved?
 Thes should not be the same or repeated from elsewhere.
 Use this space to emphasize something different.
 About 50 words per is minimum, but these can be as long as you want/need. -->

 **Bottom-up Innovation Strategy**.
 Montreal relies on team collaboration and on-site experimentation, with the belief that projects must be centered on humans, and knowledge and data must be shared.
-Their framework and business model operates on the following tenets: (1) Broadcasting knoweldge and scaling up through conferences, public or targeted webinars, and durable solutions that are visible in Montreal and abroad, (2) Supporting innovation and experimentation through agile managmeent, collaboration, experimentation, co-design, and citizen participation, (3) Harvesting and pooling of knowledge through platforms and other opportunities for exchange among partners (e.g. meetings, webinars, workshops), and (4) Investing knowledge into programs and projects through the orientations of the governning committee and support team.
+Their framework and business model operates on the following tenets: (1) Broadcasting knowledge and scaling up through conferences, public or targeted webinars, and durable solutions that are visible in Montreal and abroad, (2) Supporting innovation and experimentation through agile management, collaboration, experimentation, co-design, and citizen participation, (3) Harvesting and pooling of knowledge through platforms and other opportunities for exchange among partners (e.g. meetings, webinars, workshops), and (4) Investing knowledge into programs and projects through the orientations of the governing committee and support team.

 ## Open Questions

 **What are the funding sources and amounts currently allocated to Montreal's' municipal labs?**.
-Currently, the information available on Montreals smart city lab funding is quite vague, and further exploration of the topic is required.
+Currently, the information available on Montreal's smart city lab funding is quite vague, and further exploration of the topic is required.

 **To what extent is the local government orienting itself to strategically align with industry?
 Has the development of a bottom-up approach been met with any contention?**